alextoderita/html-parser/README.md

 #Python parser handling this task:

-Using git.html in the test package, create and share a script to parse this html and generate a list containing repositories which haven’t been updated for last 30 days, list should contain repository name and duration since it has not change in days.
+Using git.html file, create and share a script to parse this html and generate a list containing repositories which haven’t been updated for last 30 days, list should contain repository name and duration since it has not change in days.